10 Things to Do Before You Wipe Your Computer

 Microsoft

-Whether you're going to tear out your old drive and replace it; or wipe and reuse your old one, no computer will run without an operating system.
-If you have a PC that's running, say, Windows 7, it probably came with a backup disk that you can use to reinstall the operating system after you've done your cleanup.
+Whether you're going to tear out your old drive and replace it, or wipe and reuse your old one, no computer will run without an operating system.
+If you have a Windows computer of a certain vintage, it probably came with a backup disk that you can use to reinstall the operating system after you've done your cleanup.

-If not, don't worry.
-You can snag another copy from Microsoft via the Digital River Web site, and install it on a USB drive with at least 4 gigabytes of space, using the Windows 7/USB/DVD download tool.
+If not, third party tools can help you out.
+You can snag another copy from Microsoft via the Digital River website, and install it on a USB drive with at least 4 gigabytes of space, using the Windows 7/USB/DVD download tool.
 To activate the software, you'll need the Windows 7 product key, which should be on a sticker on your computer case.
-If you can't find it, download a free program called Magical Jelly Bean Keyfinder that will locate the product key for you [source: Arndt].

 Advertisement